San Diego Joint Custody Attorneys

 Child custody issues are often the most contested and emotional matters that come up during divorce proceedings.
 While you may strongly believe that the child custody arrangement should be a certain way, the court will evaluate your situation and make a ruling for the sake of the child's best interests.
 In the majority of California cases, judges will rule in favor of allowing both parents to maintain equal custody of their child, also known as joint custody.

 If you are looking to resolve the custodial arrangements for your child in San Diego, contact Mattis Law, A.P.C., today.
-For more than four decades, our team has fought diligently to help parents continue to have meaningful, consistent relationships with their children.
-Please do not hesitate to call (858) 328-4400 for a comprehensive case evaluation with a family law attorney in California.
+Since 2014, our team has fought diligently to help parents continue to have meaningful, consistent relationships with their children.
+Please call (858) 328-4400 for a comprehensive case evaluation with a family law attorney in California.

 The most common outcome of child custody cases in California is a joint custody agreement.
 Joint custody can be divided into three categories: